open-source-labs/Chronos/examples/microservices/README.md

 Open a web browser to `localhost:5001` to send requests from the client

 Your microservice health metrics may be viewed in the given `CHRONOS_URI` database, or in the Electron.js desktop application.
+## Notes

+Plotly utilizes WebGL to render graphs, but WebGL can support only 8-16 layers simultaneously.
+Therefore, it is recommended to selectively choose a limited number of layers for optimal performance.

 ## Additional Documentation